Kilkenny bull sales finish on a high

 Just behind this, at €3,500, was Lavagh Tod from John and Paul McNulty, Drumsna, Co Leitrim.
 This 13-month-old bull is sired by the herd’s stock bull Liss Buster and out of Dunlever Eammon daughter Trimblestown Philippa.

-Oldcastle breeder John McEnroe was back in the money when he sold two bulls at €3,350 and €3,200.
-The higher of these was Liss Maco W980, a five star terminal bull by former All-Ireland champion, Mogeely Dreamer.
-Born mid-April, Brave Boy is out of a homebred dam by Liss Tough.
+Oldcastle, Co Meath, breeder John McEnroe was back in the money when he sold two bulls at €3,350 and €3,200.
+The higher of these was Liss Maco W980, a five-star terminal bull by former All-Ireland champion, Mogeely Dreamer.
+Born in mid-April, Liss Maco is out of a homebred dam by Liss Tough.

 McEnroe’s second exhibit was Liss Bit Much W991.
 This bull was sired by the aforementioned Dreamer, with Gigginstown House Gaffer Cross on the dam’s side.